Tips for Parents, Guardians, and Friends

 What you can do to help

-- Suggest that he or she utilizes ICS services and programs throughout the senior year.
-ICS provides assistance in preparation for the job search.
+- Suggest that he or she utilizes CAPS services and programs throughout the senior year.
+CAPS provides assistance in preparation for the job search.
 Offerings include:

 - Workshops and individual help with resume and cover letter writing, interviewing, and other job-search skills,